 My fees are $150 per 50 minute sessions, $60 per 90 minute group session.

 I will consider a sliding scale in hardship situations.

 Can I use my insurance?

-I am not empaneled with any insurance companies, but will provide statements for those wishing to submit to their carrier for out-of-network benefits.
+I am currently on the panel of Blue Cross and Blue Shield Insurance Company.
+If you are insured by another insurance company, I will provide statements for those wishing to submit to their carrier for out-of-network benefits.
 When necessary, I will assist with paperwork and submissions.

 Because reimbursement for psychotherapy can vary widely across insurance plans, prior to beginning treatment, it is advisable to ask your insurance provider the following questions:

 •Does my insurance plan include mental health benefits?

 •What percentage of the session fee is reimbursed if I see an "out-of-network" provider?

 •How many sessions does my insurance plan cover per calendar year?